SchoolOfCode/trove-frontend/README.md

 ### Conclusion

-In conclusion, we used the PERN technology stack (`PostgreSQL`, `Express`, `React`, and `Node.js`) to build a full-stack web application with CRUD operations, employing the `create-react-app` boilerplate to minimize initial setup and invest more time elsewhere.
+We used the PERN technology stack (`PostgreSQL`, `Express`, `React`, and `Node.js`) to build a full-stack web application with CRUD operations, employing the `create-react-app` boilerplate to minimize initial setup and invest more time elsewhere.

 ### The Future of Trove

-We plan to continue adding features to the app, focussing next on simple user authentication, which will enable us to safely deploy the app, restricting access to learners on the bootcamp.
+We plan to continue adding features to the app, focussing next on simple user authentication/login, which will enable us to safely deploy the app, restricting access to just learners on the bootcamp.